 ||U₀ dB (µV)

-*For testing equipment, signal should be 80% amplitude modulated with a 1 kHz sine wave to simulate actual threats
+*For testing equipment, the signal should be 80% amplitude modulated with a 1 kHz sine wave to simulate actual threats

 – includes all equipment and components for supplying the input port of each coupling device with the disturbing signal at the required signal level.
 The test generator must contain the following: